Netflix Inc (NFLX) 2023 Q2 法說會逐字稿

 Spencer Adam Neumann - CFO

 • Well, what you've seen is -- and what we talked about when our revenue had slowed down in early '22 is that we would keep our content -- our cash content spend roughly flat.
-And that's what we've been doing from 2022 through with the plan through '24 with the lumpiness that we talked about, some of it because of that kind of coming out of the throes of COVID, as we talked about in the last couple of calls and now most recently because of the strikes.
+And that's what we've been doing between -- from 2022 through with the plan through '24 with the lumpiness that we talked about, some of it because of that kind of coming out of the throes of COVID, as we talked about in the last couple of calls and now most recently because of the strikes.

 • But our hope and our expectation is we get back up to those levels similar to levels in '24 as we were in '22.
 So we will grow next year is our hope and expectation back to those levels.
 And we talked about it in the letter too, what that works out to is roughly about 1.1 ratio in terms of our cash content spend relative to our content expense.

 • So that allows us to kind of scale in a healthy way while also kind of growing our cash flow over time.
-And then as we prove out revenue acceleration, which we expect to do and as we've guided to, start in Q3 and then further in Q4, we hope to start ticking up our cash spend on content again and doing it in a healthy way.
+And then as we prove out revenue acceleration, which we expect to do and as we've guided to, it started in Q3 and then further in Q4, we hope to start ticking up our cash spend on content again and doing it in a healthy way.
 We just -- we have to prove that out, obviously.
 But we've got a lot of great entertainment that we hope to provide to members all around the world as Ted said.
 So we think we've got a lot more we can spend into, spend into a big opportunity, but we want to do it responsibly.

 • Jessica Jean Reif Ehrlich Cohen - MD in Equity Research